High hope people use humor to cope with the nuisances and blemishes of life.

 Does laughter strengthen hope?
 Can it help us cope with the difficulties in our lives?
 I think so!
 In fact, while being treated for cancer, I asked friends and colleagues to send me photos, videos, and movie suggestions.
 My goal was to laugh at least once each day, and they helped me do it.
 I don’t credit their humorous messages for curing me, but they definitely helped me get through a tough time.

-There might be something to the old saying that “laughter is the best medicine.”
-There’s evidence that laughter increases hope, relieves our body’s stress response, reduces pain, helps alleviate depression and anxiety, increases hope, strengthens our immune system, helps us handle life difficulties and builds connections with others.
+There’s something to the old saying that “laughter is the best medicine.”
+Evidences shows that laughter increases hope, relieves our body’s stress response, reduces pain, helps alleviate depression and anxiety, increases hope, strengthens our immune system, helps us handle life difficulties, and builds connections with others.
+That’s powerful stuff!

 Want to run your own experiment?
 Try watching this video and see how you feel afterwards.
 Are you a little more relaxed?
 Is your mood uplifted?
 Is your hope strengthened?
 And if this video doesn’t do it for you, maybe one of these will get you laughing.